firefly-iii/docs/docs/docs/how-to/data-importer/how-to-configure.md

 ## Access to Firefly III

 First, you must tell the data importer where to reach Firefly III.

+Firefly III can be reached over two URLs at the same time.
+In most cases this URL is always the same.
+For Docker installations, these URLs are often different.

+The `FIREFLY_III_URL` is the URL that the data importer uses to reach Firefly III.
+The `VANITY_URL` is the URL that you use to reach Firefly III.

+In case of Docker installations, the `FIREFLY_III_URL` is an "internal" URL, often in the form you see below, `http://app:8080`.
+Because you cannot browse to that URL, there is a second variable, the `VANITY_URL`, which is the URL you use to reach Firefly III.
+Most often, this is `http://localhost`.

+If you are not using Docker, both URLs are the same and you can safely set `FIREFLY_III_URL` only.

 | Environment variable | Probable value when Docker | Probable value when not Docker |
 |----------------------|----------------------------|--------------------------------|